yoshihikosuzuki/install-scripts/README.md

 └── ...
 ```

+## How to install a module

-Every installation of a module overall takes the following form:
+In general, every installation of a module overall takes the following form (`template/general.sh` in this repository):

 ```bash
 #!/bin/bash